kaicarver/kaicarver.github.io/_posts/2020-09-17-first_real_post.md

 - give a real example, which may just be discussion of cats and dogs and alligators

 It's just to get my feet wet, and I need to do more studying, not spend too long on blogging.

+So I'll start by showing my first notebook.